 Grooming - Improves the size and quality of the tree and maintains a healthy, happy plant for many years.
 Remove any branches that become overlapped, damaged, or unsightly.

 Feeding - Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
 Resume fertilizing when new growth appears in Spring and feed once every 2 to 3 weeks.

 Winterizing - The time to protect your plants in the garden is after the ground has frozen.
 At that time, apply a winter mulch of evergreen boughs, straws or leaves to prevent lifting of the plant's roots during alternating periods of freezing and thawing.

 For container planting, move plants next to your home's southern foundation for added warmth and protection.
 They may also be moved into an unheated, protected area such as a garage or cellar.
-If moved to a protected area be sure you water them well once every 7 to 10 days.
+If moved to a protected area be sure you water them well once every 2 to 3 weeks as needed.

 In spring, remove the mulch from in-ground plantings.
 Also, bring containerized plants back out into the garden sunlight where they will immediately begin to repeat their yearly garden performance.

 CAUTION: Not all plant material is edible.
 Though most plants are harmless, some contain toxic substances which can cause headaches, nausea, dizziness, or other discomforts.
 As a general rule, only known food products should be eaten.
 In case of ingestion, please contact your local poison control center at once and advise them of the plant ingested.
 Keep out of reach of children.